 - Litigation involving an Administrative Agency

 Background About Administrative Law

-Administrative law addresses the laws and legal principles which govern the administration and regulation of federal and state agencies, including commissions and boards.
-This particular area of law covers a wide and varied area of practice and encompasses different types of legal procedures and regulations.
+Administrative law addresses the legal principles which govern the administration and regulation of federal and state agencies, including commissions and boards.
+This area of law covers a wide and varied area of practice and encompasses different types of legal procedures and regulations.
 The growth of the state and federal regulatory environment has many types of business and policy matters being handled by agencies rather than in the courts or by the legislative branch.

 Florida’s Administrative Procedures Act

-States also have specific governing law for their state administrative agencies which allows for the creation of the rules and regulations as well as the procedures for those who seek remedies from a particular agency’s decision.
+States also have specific governing laws for their state administrative agencies which allows for the creation of the rules and regulations as well as the procedures for those who seek remedies from a particular agency’s decision.
 In Florida, the Administrative Procedures Act, as addressed in Chapter 120 of the Florida Statutes, outlines a comprehensive administrative process by which agencies exercise the authority granted by the Legislature while also offering opportunities for citizen involvement.
 Accordingly, the state agencies are subject to a uniform procedure in enacting rules and issuing orders while also allowing citizens to challenge an agency’s decision.
 The modern version of Florida’s Administrative Procedures Act was enacted in 1974 and has been amended almost every year since, but still maintains its basic components.

 Before appealing an administrative law decision or determination to a non-administrative court, an individual should exhaust the options provided by the agency.
-It is necessary to review the specific requirements of the particular agency to determine what steps must be taken to address the legal issue.
+It is necessary to review the specific requirements of a particular agency to determine what steps must be taken to address the legal issue.
 Please contact an experienced Fort Lauderdale administrative attorney at Michael L. Feinstein, P.A. to discuss your specific administrative law questions or to schedule an initial consultation to discuss your specific case.